openharmony/docs/en/device-dev/driver/driver-peripherals-vibrator-des.md

    - The vibrator haptic model uses the HCS.
 For details about the HCS fields, see [Configuration Management](driver-hdf-manage.md).

-     ```hcs
+     ```c
      /* Vibrator data configuration template (vibrator_config.hcs). */
      root {
          vibratorConfig {
              boardConfig {
-                 match_attr = "hdf_vibrator_driver"; // The value must be the same as that of the match_attr field configured for the vibrator.
+                 match_attr = "hdf_vibrator_driver"; // The value must be the same as that of match_attr in the vibrator device configuration file.
                  vibratorAttr {
                      /* The value 0 means a rotor vibrator, and 1 means a linear vibrator. */
                      deviceType = 1;                 // Device type.
-                     supportPreset = 1; // Supported preset type.
+                     upportPreset = 1;               // Supported preset type.
                  }
                  vibratorHapticConfig {
                      haptic_clock_timer {
                          effectName = "haptic.clock.timer";
-                         type = 1; // The value 0 means the built-in mode, and 1 means the time sequence.
+                         type = 1;                   //  The value 0 indicates the built-in mode, and 1 indicates the time sequence.
                          seq = [600, 600, 200, 600]; // Time sequence.
                      }
                      haptic_default_effect {